2020 NORML Awards

 “Our sincere thanks and congratulations to our winners, everyone who was nominated, and all the unsung heroes of the cannabis law reform movement,” said Chris Fowlie, NORML president and convener of the awards panel.
 “With so much going on right now, there were many worthy contenders, and while it was a difficult job selecting the finalists, in the end it was clear to us who the winners should be.”

-These awards are made possible thanks to a generous bequest from David Currie, a Wellington scientist, author of Marijuana Facts & The Case for Legalisation, and founder of NORML in New Zealand in 1980, who passed away earlier this year.
+These awards are made possible thanks to a generous bequest from David Currie, a Wellington scientist, author of Marijuana Facts & The Case for Legalisation, and founder of NORML in New Zealand in 1980, who passed away in 2016.